 Jews today need their Messiah.
 Please don’t accept the theology of the two-track covenants: one salvation for Jews through the covenants with Abraham and Moses, and the other one for Gentiles (and a few “wayward” Messianic Jews) through Jesus Christ.
 Two tracks of history are not the same as the one way to salvation through the New Covenant and Christ.
 Yes, Jesus is the only way of salvation for everyone on the planet, Jew and Gentile.

 God is bringing his people back to the land, for the purpose of evangelizing them.
-People gathered together in one location and speaking one main language are more easily reached.
+People gathered together in one location and speaking one main language are more easily reached than otherwise.
 And reports coming out of Israel say that the Messianic movement is growing stronger.

-A very important point: it could be argued that Messianic Jews are the true remnant, so it is vital that they move there and witness to the Messiahship of Jesus.
+A very important point: it could be argued that Messianic Jews are the true remnant, so it is vital that they move there and witness to the Messiahship of Jesus to their fellow Jews.

 So how does this post help me grow in my knowledge of God?